-For people suffering from heel discomfort there are a few things you can do to minimise it, while increasing comfort.
-Many people accept the discomfort they feel, and the tiredness they experience at the end of the day.
-They might think it is a normal part of daily life if they haven’t experienced the relief that a proper insole can give in providing support throughout the day.
+If you're suffering from heel discomfort there are a few things you can do to minimise it.
+Many people just accept the discomfort they feel and the tiredness they experience at the end of a long day spent on their feet.
+They might think it is a normal part of daily life if they haven’t experienced the relief that a proper insole can give by providing support throughout the day.

 Scholl GelActiv™ insoles come in three distinct varieties: Everyday, Sport and Work, for whichever activity you’re engaged in.
 While insoles are for both men and women, the different models cater to different sizes.
 Here’s a breakdown of the three varieties, and how they could help you:

 · Everyday – These insoles are great all-rounders, suitable for casual footwear.
 They are designed to reduce excessive pressure, and the softer gel cushions the feet, acting as a shock absorber.
 Anyone who experiences tired legs at the end of a long day, after a long walking commute, or during long shopping or sightseeing trips, could benefit from soft everyday insoles.

 · Sport – Specifically designed for physical activities, from the gym to the park, from hiking to long-distance running, and many more sports besides.
 These insoles are suitable for sports shoes and sneakers.
 Sports can put strain on joints such as ankles and knees, as well as your feet.
 The gel cushioning is there to minimize this strain.